-Except, most of them have lived all their lives without ever leaving the area and greeted me with extra hospitality and kindness as a visitor from “so-far-away”.
-School teachers from remote villages and towns traveled many kilometers to attend the conferences and to receive the training in the “Historic Foundations of Christian Faith”.
+…Except the fact that most of them have lived all their lives without ever leaving the area and greeted me with extra hospitality and kindness as a visitor from “so-far-away.”
+School teachers from remote villages and towns traveled many kilometers to attend the conferences and to receive the training in the “Historic Foundations of Christian Faith.”
 It always touches me deeply to see how gratefully and how carefully they receive a CD with the “FaithSearch Discovery” presentation in both hands and very gently cover it in a scarf or a handkerchief.
-Some of them do not have a good internet connection at home and would not be able to download it from our site.
+Some of them do not have a good Internet connection at home and would not be able to download it from our site.
 I can see in their eyes how highly they value the information they’ve just received—the truth of God.
 “I have never seen or heard anything like this.
 It changes everything.
 Life, history, even its tragic events make sense now.
 I thought I knew history.
-Now I understand it” – shared with me a World History school teacher another day.
+Now I understand it,” a World History school teacher shared with me another day.

 I am leaving Urals tonight for Siberia.
-On the map, my next destination is only one time zone away but unfortunately there is just one hub airport in the whole country of Russia—Moscow.
-I am flying for two hours west only to change planes and to fly back for three hours.
-As I was boarding the plane in Chelyabinsk, the loudspeaker announced that due to the construction in Sheremetyevo airport in Moscow my plane will be gated on the other side of the airfield at Terminal B and the connection time to my departure terminal is approximately 90 minutes.
-It will take a miracle for me to make the connection and I am praying for it.
+On the map, my next destination is only one time zone away.
+Unfortunately, there is just one hub airport in the whole country of Russia—Moscow.
+I am flying for two hours west only to change planes and to fly back east for three hours.
+As I was boarding the plane in Chelyabinsk, the loudspeaker announced that due to the construction in Sheremetyevo airport in Moscow, my plane will be gated on the other side of the airfield at Terminal B and the connection time to my departure terminal is approximately ninety minutes.